qpv-research-group/rayflare/docs/Theory/theory.rst

 The methods currently available to generate redistribution matrices are:

-- Ray-tracing with the Fresnel equations.
+- **Ray-tracing with the Fresnel equations**.
 This is suitable for simple interfaces with some large-scale texture and no surface layers.
-- Integrated ray-tracing and transfer-matrix method: The probability of reflection/transmission (or absorption in interface layers) are calculated using TMM rather than through the Fresnel equations.
+- **Integrated ray-tracing and transfer-matrix method**: The probability of reflection/transmission (or absorption in interface layers) are calculated using TMM rather than through the Fresnel equations.
 This is suitable for large-scale textures with one or more thin (compared to the size of the texture features) surface layers.
-- TMM: Suitable for planar surfaces with multiple layers.
+- **TMM**: Suitable for planar surfaces with multiple layers.
-- RCWA: For gratings, which can be made of multiple layers including planar layers.
+- **RCWA**: For gratings, which can be made of multiple layers including planar layers.
-- Ideal/theoretical reference cases: currently, a perfect mirror or a perfect Lambertian scatterer.
+- **Ideal/theoretical reference cases**: currently, a perfect mirror or a perfect Lambertian scatterer.

 Some examples: